 “Yeah.
 They’re coming for The Game November 9th.”

-“What are the plans for the Sitting Band spirit concert.”
+“What are the plans for the Standing Band spirit concert.”

 “Tim will be back on the weekends.
 We need to work with the Harvard cheerleaders so our routines on the sidelines are coordinated.